 From my experience I am listing down some of the ways and tricks that might help you learn a language you are thinking about.
 These are very generic tips and can be found in one form or the other even on Wiki or a simple Google search.
 But do read ahead to get an idea about the apps available that help you master the language in a far lesser time and weigh your ROI, alongside some personally curated experiential learning from my end.

 - Learn the alphabet of the language you are learning, if necessary.
 It will make it significantly easier for you and you will be able to read and pronounce words, which will help you memorize them with greater ease.
-Plus, it is better for you to be sounding the words out rather than looking at the romanization for the words.
+Plus, it is better for you to be sounding the words.

 - Learn to count in the new language.
 Start off by learning to count to ten, because it is usually the easiest thing to memorize at first.
 Each day learn a new set of ten numbers, keep going each day until you are satisfied with how high you can count.
 If you are up for a challenge, memorize all the numbers up to one hundred in one day.

 - Don’t worry too much about grammar.
 The reason why most people can’t remember most of the language they spent years learning in school is that school curricula tend to focus a huge amount of time on learning grammar and very little time on speech.
 This is pretty much backwards — if you want to learn a language quickly, you should learn how to converse first.
 The specifics of grammar will come later.
 Of course, there’s no denying that grammar is important — you need to learn how to conjugate basic everyday verbs and have some idea of the correct word order in a sentence.
 The point is that you shouldn’t spend hours and hours learning verb tables by heart, or worrying about the specific circumstances in which a certain preposition can be used.
 You’ll learn these things as you go along!